centreon/centreon-documentation/versioned_docs/version-21.10/integrations/plugin-packs/procedures/operatingsystems-windows-nsclient-05-nrpe.md

 | X         | NRPEPORT         | 5666                      | NRPE Port of the target server (Default: '5666')                 |
 | X         | NRPETIMEOUT      | 30                        | Timeout value (Default: '30')                                    |
 | X         | NRPEEXTRAOPTIONS | **-u -2 -P 8192**         | Extraoptions to use with the NRPE binary (default: '-u -m 8192') |

+## Troubleshooting

+Please find all the troubleshooting documentation for NRPE checks in the [dedicated chapter](../tutorials/troubleshooting-plugins.md#nrpe-checks) of the Centreon documentation.